Liquiritiae radix

 This section has been translated automatically.

-Licorice root, drug from the unpeeled or peeled, dried root of Glycyrrhiza glabra the licorice shrub.
+Licorice root, drug made from the unpeeled or peeled, dried root of Glycyrrhiza glabra the licorice shrub.
 Positive monographs from Commission E and ESCOP are available.

 The active ingredients are: 2-15% glycyrrhizin (according to PH.Eur. at least 4% of the dry weight), glycyrrhetinic acid, mannitol, glucose, sucrose, flavone glycosides (e.g. liquiritin).